 Plastic takes about 450 years to decompose, so we’re advocating for an end to single-use plastics and calling on all companies that produce it to stop.
 That said, of the 8.3 billion tons of plastic ever produced, 6.3 billion tons have not been recycled—that leaves a massive mess.
 While it’s still here, we figure we’ll turn it into something functional and beautiful, like our bags.
 Made from 100% recycled textiles, even our “new” bags aren’t new.

 In March 2010, Ian met Marc Noel in Haiti for the first time.
-In Haiti, he saw a lot of waste and not a lot of jobs to go around for people like Marc Noel.
+In Haiti, he saw a lot of waste and not a lot of jobs to go around for people like Marc Noel eager to make the most of his time and life.
 He also learned that plastic bottles can be transformed into fabric.
 "If Haiti could turn trash into $ = good," he wrote in his notebook.
 These words continue to guide our project today.
 Day Owl operates in the company of our sister organization First Mile® and is a strategic partner with the not-for-profit organization WORK.
-Take a look at our blog, and see our work in action.

 Visit The Blog